MARBLE-Net: Learning to Localize in Multipath Environment with Adaptive Rainbow Beams: Introduction

 This challenge has spurred a paradigm shift from multipath mitigation to multipath exploitation, where multipath components are reinterpreted as rich sources of information.
 In multipath-rich environments, echoes via non-line-of-sight (NLoS) paths provide additional observation perspectives and spatial diversity, improving sensing accuracy, particularly for targets with fluctuating radar cross-sections (RCS) \cite{zhang2024multipath, lv2025target}.
 For extended targets such as vehicles, multipath echoes can even exceed direct reflections and carry more precise motion information \cite{zhao2025sensing}.
 The goal is thus to transform multipath “from enemy into friend” by exploiting its embedded geometric cues for localization tasks \cite{liu2025multipath}.

-A highly efficient physical-layer mechanism for spatial exploration in wideband ISAC systems is frequency-dependent beamforming, which forms “rainbow beams’’ through controlled beam squint\cite{Yan2019Wideband, luo2023beam, Cui2023NearField, gao2023integrated, Zhou_Gui_JSAC25, Zheng2025Near}.
+A highly efficient physical-layer mechanism for spatial exploration in wideband ISAC systems is frequency-dependent beamforming, which forms ``rainbow beams'' through controlled beam squint\cite{Yan2019Wideband, luo2023beam, Cui2023NearField, gao2023integrated, Zhou_Gui_JSAC25, Zheng2025Near}.
 By employing true-time-delay (TTD) devices, often as part of a phase-time array (PTA) \cite{ratnam2022joint, Mo_Jianhua_Asilomar24,cai2025hybrid, Liang2025CFARNet, nam2025joint}, this technique uniquely maps different frequency subcarriers to distinct spatial locations, enabling a wide angular sector to be scanned within a single OFDM symbol.
-Such “single-scan’’ operation greatly reduces sensing overhead and latency, making it ideal for real-time applications.
+This ``single-scan'' operation reduces overhead and latency, catering to real-time applications.
 The beam squint effect, usually viewed as a communication impairment, is thus harnessed to encode angular information directly in the frequency domain.

 Despite this efficiency, interpreting the complex multipath-rich echoes from rainbow beams remains challenging \cite{mokri2024custom}.
-The superposition of numerous propagation paths forms a unique frequency-domain “fingerprint’’ for each target, too intricate for conventional estimators that rely on dominant LoS paths.
+The superposition of numerous propagation paths forms a unique frequency-domain ``fingerprint'' for each target, too intricate for conventional estimators that rely on dominant LoS paths.
 This complexity, however, creates an opportunity for data-driven methods.
 Deep learning (DL) excels at modeling non-linear mappings from high-dimensional signals to geometric outputs \cite{papageorgiou2021deep, chen2024sdoa}.
 While prior works apply DL for DoA estimation \cite{chen2024sdoa} or near-field localization with fixed rainbow beams \cite{klus2025deep}, jointly leveraging multipath propagation and adaptive beam squint within a unified neural framework remains largely unexplored.